MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## Application compatibility

-There are so many questions about which applications work and don't work in Windows Server Containers, we decided to break application compatibility information into [its own article](../reference/app_compat.md).
+There are so many questions about which applications work and don't work in Windows Containers, we decided to break application compatibility information into [its own article](../reference/app_compat.md).

 Some of the most common issues are located here as well.